When Death Jumped Ship

 South: Monday 10 December – Friday 28 December

-The exhibition tells the story of how Lyttelton/Christchurch coped with the 1918 influenza emergency – how the local authorities and communities tried to stop the spread of the disease – while also giving an international and national context.
-During Heritage Week we had two quest speakers.
+The exhibition told the story of how Lyttelton/Christchurch coped with the 1918 influenza emergency – how the local authorities and communities tried to stop the spread of the disease – while also giving an international and national context.
+During Heritage Week we had two guest speakers.
 Professor Geoffrey Rice provided a contemporary take on the subject, posing the question whether the pandemic could happen today.
-The second quest speaker was author Anna Rogers who wrote about WWI nursing.
+The second guest speaker was author Anna Rogers who wrote about WWI nursing.

-The exhibition includes historical information and photographs, a video with a recording of a children’s flu song, and numerous objects.
-While the exhibition travels, the objects and video will not be included.
+The exhibition included historical information and photographs, a video with a recording of a children’s flu song, and numerous objects.
+While the exhibition travelled, the objects and video were not included.

 While the exhibition was on display in the Lyttelton Library it proved popular and visitors took time to write their flu memories down on a pad resembling a prescription for medicine outside of the exhibition in a staged doctor’s waiting room.
 Some memories jotted down on the Prescription for Memories pads:

 Oral histories of Lyttleton 2004-2005 people remembered Dr. Upham and his dedication nto his own patients meant he didn’t lose a single patient and didn’t charge families who couldn’t afford his fees.

 An elderly friend, Peg Byers, lived in Christchurch and parents died in the pandemic.
 She told me a lot about this.
 She was sent to Ngāti Moti to live with her grandmother.